The University of Alabama Panhellenic Association Recruitment Guidelines for Chapters

 V. Academic Year Guidelines

 a.
-In the period beginning with the culmination of Bid Day activities, defined as 24 hours after Panhellenic has distributed bids, and ending after the last day of Fall final exams there will be no Recruitment activities (hometown events, teas, etc.).
+In the period beginning with the culmination of Bid Day activities, defined as 24 hours after Panhellenic has distributed bids, and up until any time before Primary Recruitment there will be no Recruitment activities (hometown events, teas, etc.).
 This period should be a time of friendly, positive Panhellenic Contact with no promotion of one individual sorority.

 c.
-There will be no recruiting events or activities allowed with students who are are not matriculated and/or taking classes at the University of Alabama.
+There will be no recruiting events or activities allowed with PNMs who are not matriculated and/or taking classes at the University of Alabama.

 d.
 Potential New Members may not participate in overnight stays with active sorority members at any time.